Why Art Therapy Benefits Mental Health In Children

 Enhanced social development

 Establishing social skills at a young age is vital for regular development.
-According to the research from the Porto Biomedical Journal, Children who are comfortable in a social setting are known to work better as adults.
+According to the research from HMHB, Children who are comfortable in a social setting are known to work better as adults and experience less pain in social settings.
 Through expressive art therapy, children can enhance social development and support without the feelings of judgment from parents, peers, and their speech therapist.
 Not only does this give children the opportunity to appreciate differences, but also learn to accept other perceptions.

 Impacts the cognitive development